We work with peace innovators across the globe to design and implement technology interventions to peacebuilding processes.

 Build Peace 2016-2017 Fellow

 The Digital Steps Fellows program is a collaboration between Build Up and the British Council.
-In 2017-2018, we accompanied 8 fellows from 4 organisations inside Syria.
-In 2019 – 2020, we are accompanying 14 fellows from 7 organisations inside Syria.
-We are also currently selecting 10 additional fellows from the Yemeni diaspora.
+In 2017-2018, we accompanied 8 fellows from 4 organizations inside Syria; watch a short documentary of this program.

 Build Peace Fellows

 The Build Peace Fellows program was developed by Build Up to pilot an innovation methodology for peacebuilders.
-Since 2016, we have accompanied 12 fellows from 9 organisations in Myanmar, Colombia, Burundi, Bosnia and Herzegovina and Pakistan.
-The Build Peace Fellows programs have been funded by PeaceNexus and Danmission.
+Between 2016 and 2018, we have accompanied 12 fellows from 9 organizations in Myanmar, Colombia, Burundi, Bosnia and Herzegovina and Pakistan.
+The Build Peace Fellows programs were funded by PeaceNexus and Danmission.